Daniel1magdy/Embedded_System_Online_Diploma/Unit 3/Assignment_2/README.txt

 Written startup code.
 Written Linker Script.
 Written Makefile.
-The simulation was implemented using QEMU Simulator:
+The simulation was implemented using QEMU Simulator.